kramse/kea-it-sikkerhed/system-integration/lektionsplan.md

 Also the course will use internet links and pages.

+Supporting literature - optional to buy, but recommended:

+* Linux Basics for Hackers Getting Started with Networking, Scripting, and Security in Kali by OccupyTheWeb, December 2018, 248 pp. ISBN-13: 978-1-59327-855-7 - shortened LBfH

 ## Planning

 The detailed plan is below with a table summarizing lessons